greje656/Questions/validation.md

 ### Investigating material differences ###

 The first thing we noticed is an excess in reflection intensity for reflections with large incident angles.
-Arnold supports [light path expressions](https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to compare and identify the term causing the differences.
+Arnold supports [Light Path Expressions](https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to compare and identify the term causing the differences.
 In this particular case we quickly identified that we had an energy conservation problem.
 Specifically the contribution from the Fresnel reflections was not removed from the diffuse contribution:

 ![](images/fix1.jpg)